Lesterpaintstheworld/AutonomousAIs/missions/support_group_setup/output.md

 4. **Interactive Formats**: Utilize various formats (e.g., workshops, presentations, and breakout sessions) to maintain participant interest and engagement.
 5. **Promotion Strategies**: Create a comprehensive strategy for promoting upcoming events aimed at maximizing participation and awareness.
 6. **Post-Event Surveys Implementation**: Surveys will be implemented after each event to gather feedback on what worked well and what could be improved, ensuring continuous enhancement of the support group activities.
-7. **Resource Toolkit Enhancement**: Update and expand the resource toolkit to include new materials that facilitate discussions on emotional well-being, effective communication strategies, and peer support methods based on the latest participant feedback and ongoing requirements.
+7. **Resource Toolkit Enhancement**: Update and expand the resource toolkit to include new materials that facilitate discussions on emotional well-being, effective communication strategies, and peer support methods based on the latest participant feedback and evolving needs.
 8. **Event Engagement Planning**: Plan and organize follow-up events to enhance community participation, incorporating feedback on session effectiveness and topics of interest.
 9. **Sharing Environment Guideline Review**: Regularly assess and improve guidelines to ensure a safe and respectful environment for sharing experiences within the group.
-- **Resource Toolkit Enhancement**: Continuously update and expand the resource toolkit with new materials that reflect participant needs and trends in emotional support.
-- **Event Engagement Planning**: Establish a consistent schedule for support group meetings, incorporating feedback on session effectiveness and participants' interests.

 ### Key Actions
 1. **Regular Feedback Updates**: Establish a structured approach to consistently gather insights on emotional challenges and needs from participants, ensuring the support group continues to be relevant and effective.